ODAncona/confusion-matrix/demo.typ

-// Demo document for the confusion-matrix Typst package.
+// Demo document for the confy Typst package.
 //
 // This demo imports the reusable function from confusion.typ and renders
 // the same example as in the original cm.typ, with a different colormap.

-#import "confusion.typ": confusion-matrix
+#import "confusion.typ": confy

 #let labels = ("Covered", "ConditionUnmet", "NotCovered", "Uncertain")
 #let M = (